markusvankempen/ThinkLab1239/labsetup.md

 [Lab Instructions Part 2](https://github.com/markusvankempen/ThinkLab1239/blob/master/instructions/Lab1239-PartTwo.pdf)

-Download this this github and Import the WS-PartOne.ipynb Python Notebook
+Download this this github and Import the WS1-...ipynb Python Notebook

 ## The LAB Part 3
 Part 3 is about Watson Studio with aJupyter Notebook to Predict the weather data using a SARIMAX model.